February 26 2024 | Team nudge

-The global professional accountancy body, which supports over half a million members and students in nearly 100 offices and centres around the world, employs 900 people in the UK from offices in London and Glasgow.
+The global professional accountancy body, which supports over half a million members and students in nearly 100 offices and centers around the world, employs 900 people in the UK from offices in London and Glasgow.

-In November 2017, ACCA launched Nudge as part of a wider focus on improving wellness within the workplace across the four pillars of mental, financial, physical and social wellbeing.
+In November 2017, ACCA launched nudge as part of a wider focus on improving wellness within the workplace across the four pillars of mental, financial, physical and social wellbeing.
 One of their key motivations for providing online financial wellness support was that finances can be a taboo subject in the workplace which if not tackled, impacts upon financial and mental health.

 Steven Doyle, Benefits Specialist at ACCA explained: “As an employer, we would not know if an employee was in financial distress unless they inform us of this.
 The first signs may be displayed by differences in their physical and mental health so to be able to offer financial wellbeing support will help us to alleviate wellbeing issues elsewhere.”

 In 2018, ACCA wanted to further improve their support around mental health and embarked on a three-month insight programme.
-Having analysed data from their annual engagement survey, EAP usage, long-term absence cases and face-to-face focus groups, it became clear that the first key mental health objective was to create a better understanding amongst managers and their teams.
+Having analysed data from their annual engagement survey, EAP usage, long-term absence cases and face-to-face focus groups, it became clear that the first key mental health objective was to create a better understanding among managers and their teams.

 This has been achieved through bespoke training in partnership with Let’s Get Healthy for 140 of ACCA’s people managers.
-The “Better Me, Better Team, Better Us” training helps managers recognise the early signs of mental health issues and understand how to approach conversations with their team.
+The “Better Me, Better Team, Better Us” training helps managers recognize the early signs of mental health issues and understand how to approach conversations with their team.
 It’s been accompanied by a pilot of resilience workshops in both London and Glasgow for wellbeing champions, giving them advice on the mental and physical steps that they can take to thrive in the workplace with a roll-out planned for the wider employee population.

 Anne-Marie Russell, Wellbeing Consultant at ACCA comments: “We know that in the UK less than 25% of people managers have received any training in mental health, yet 60% of employees have experienced a mental health problem due to work or where work was a contributing factor.”